 A Manhattan judge’s decision to release Dominique Strauss-Kahn from house arrest tells us nothing about his guilt or innocence in the affair that landed him in court in the first place.
 For the moment, at least, prosecutors appear determined to press forward with the very serious charges of attempted rape and sexual assault.

-Yet they have also acknowledged embarrassing problems regarding the credibility of the hotel housekeeper who in May accused the International Monetary Fund managing director of a brutal sexual attack.
+Yet they have also embarrassing problems regarding the credibility of the hotel housekeeper who in May accused the International Monetary Fund managing director of a brutal sexual attack.

 Although we cannot know how the case will be resolved, there may be a few lessons to draw from the stunning -- if inconclusive -- turn in the case.
 At the very least, we should consider whether, as a society, we have lost touch with a fundamental concept of our judicial system: the presumption of innocence.

 High-profile cases take on a life of their own as both prosecution and defense build narratives to suit their purposes.
 This duel is appropriate when presented to a judge and jury.
 It can be nefarious when it reverberates in the media echo chamber outside the courtroom.
 Reputations and lives are destroyed long before facts are known.